BunsenLabs/bunsen-conky/README.md

 In OpenBox

-Lable: BL Conky
+Lable: Conky S|S
 Execute: ~/.config/conky/bin/blc

-OR:
-Create and make sure ~/bin is in your $PATH
-Then copy ~/.config/conky/bin/blc to ~/bin

-Now it will work in a terminal or an OpenBox entry
-Label:  BL Conkys
-Execute: blc

-in Ob Menu or a terminal: blc - open the zenity box
  - click to start, click to stop a conky
  - you can click a running conky and a non running conky
  - - running conky will shut down
  - - non-running conky will start

+Lable: Conky Edit
+Execute: ~/.config/conky/bin/edit
+ - click on one or more conkys to edit in geany

+OR:
+Create and make sure ~/bin is in your $PATH
+Then copy
+ ~/.config/conky/bin/blc to ~/bin
+ ~/.config/conky/bin/edit to ~/edit

+Now both will work in a terminal or an OpenBox entry

 Bugs
 ----